JackWhite-rwx/Vision-KAN/README.md

 python train_cifar10.py
 ```

+We circumvent the problem that the classification model can only support fixed-size inputs by applying kan to the channel dimension or using windows in the spatial dimension.

 we can use "(channel)kanSSR","SwinPermutatorKan","SwinConvKan" to get a Hyperspectral Image Restoration model / spectral super resolution model / semantic segmentation model:
 ```bash
 cd ./fastkan/HyperSpectralmodel